dai-shi/react-tracked/website/docs/comparison.md

 React Tracked provides `useSelector` hook from [React Redux](https://react-redux.js.org/api/hooks#useselector).
 So, the transition from React Redux hooks to React Tracked should be easy.

-React Tracked is nothing to do with Redux, so we can't use their nice ecosystem.
+React Tracked has nothing to do with Redux, so we can't use their nice ecosystem.

 ### Reactive React Redux